Training

 In this photo we have the positions of the players in Touch rugby.
 It's a 6-a-side game with number based positions.
 The wings are on the outside, the two middles are in the middle, and the links are in-between those two.
 We use numbers to name each position because it makes it easier to name plays.
 The wings are position “1”, links are “2”, middles are “3”.

-In this short video, we go over a simple yet effective move called the 32 Sweep.
+In this short video, we go over a simple yet effective move called the 32 Sweep / Loop.
 It begins with a 33 rollball on the opposition 7m line, followed by a quick pop pass to a sweeping 2 from right to left or vice versa.
 Ends with the 2 either diving for the line or making a pass depending on the speed of the defence.